Open a Data Engineering view

 The Data Engineering view opens in a dockable window that you can move and dock in the same way you dock maps, layouts, and attribute tables.

-The Data Engineering view contains two panels: a fields panel and a statistics panel.
+The Data Engineering view contains two panels: the fields panel and the statistics panel.
 The fields panel lists the fields in the layer you used to open the view.
 Use the contents of this panel to explore fields, change symbology, produce charts for fields, or go to fields in the attribute table.
-Use the statistics panel to explore the values and distribution of your data by viewing statistics and data quality metrics.
+Use the statistics panel to explore the values and distribution of the data by viewing statistics and data quality metrics.
 The panel's statistics table is empty by default until you add fields from the fields panel.

 Data Engineering view with fields panel and empty statistics panel

-In addition to the view, a Data Engineering contextual ribbon tab is available.
+In addition to the view, the Data Engineering contextual ribbon tab is available.
 The ribbon tab provides access to commands and tools that are used in data engineering.
-The four tool galleries, Clean, Construct, Integrate, and Format, contain a subset of geoprocessing tools that you can use for data engineering tasks.
+The Clean, Construct, Integrate, and Format tool galleries contain a subset of geoprocessing tools that you can use for data engineering tasks.

 Data Engineering contextual ribbon